xwp/stream/readme.txt

 [youtube https://www.youtube.com/watch?v=t_qD4Sp4E70]

-**Note: This plugin requires PHP 5.3 or higher.**
+**Sign up for free at [https://wp-stream.com](https://wp-stream.com)**

 Never be in the dark about WP Admin activity again.

 Stream allows you to know exactly when changes to your site have been made, and more importantly, who did them.

-Every logged-in user action is logged in an activity stream and organized for easy filtering by user, role, context, action and IP address.
+Every logged-in user action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action and IP address.

-Built with performance in mind, Stream won't slow down content querying on your site.

-**Built-In Tracking For Popular Plugins:**
+**Built-In Tracking Integrations For Popular Plugins:**

  * [Advanced Custom Fields](https://wp-stream.com/connectors/acf/)
  * [bbPress](https://wp-stream.com/connectors/bbpress/)